crosslandwa/push-wrapper/README.md

 ## What?

-A javascript wrapper for using the Ableton Push as a MIDI controller via a simple event-driven API, encapsulating the generation and parsing of MIDI messages sent to/from the Ableton Push hardware. push-wrapper is written as a (node) npm module, and can be used in your application via a require statement (see API documentation below).
-It is assumed you have node/npm installed on your system.
+A javascript wrapper for using the Ableton Push as a MIDI controller via a simple event-driven API, encapsulating the generation and parsing of MIDI messages sent to/from the hardware.  push-wrapper's primary use case is to easily enable the use of the Ableton Push as a MIDI controller in a Web MIDI/Audio API enabled web browser - I created a simple [example application](https://github.com/crosslandwa/push-wrapper-example-site) to demonstrate this.

-push-wrapper can be used as a MIDI controller in a Web MIDI/Audio API enabled web browser - I created a simple [example application](https://github.com/crosslandwa/push-wrapper-example-site) to demonstrate this.
+push-wrapper is written as a [requirejs](http://requirejs.org/) compatible js module, and is distributed vi [npm](https://www.npmjs.com/).
+The code is written using javascript [ES2015/ES6](http://es6-features.org/) so expects native Promises and other language features to be available.

-**Modification & Running tests**
+###Modification & Running tests

 If you want to modify the wrapper, install its dependencies via: